derision-test/go-mockgen/README.md

 Depending on how you prefer to structure your code, you can either

-1. generate mocks next to the implementation (as a siblign or in a sibling `mocks` package), or
+1. generate mocks next to the implementation (as a sibling or in a sibling `mocks` package), or
 2. generate mocks as needed in test code (generating them into a `_test.go` file).

 ### Flags